 A new business may find it helpful to have a business plan which can help guide them in certain decisions.
 Businesses without a business plan can meet with the College of DuPage Small Business Development Center for assistance.
 The Helen Plum Memorial Library is another resource where you can conduct research and view business and customer databases.
-Businesses interested in locating in downtown Lombard may reach out to Lombard Town Centre, which is dedicated to economic development efforts in downtown Lombard.
 Businesses may want to engage the services of an attorney, real estate agent/broker, and/or an accountant to help throughout the process.
-An architect may be required for an interior build-out and if site improvements will be done (grading, parking lot improvements, new construction) an engineer may be required as well.
+An architect may be required for an interior build-out and if site improvements will be done (grading, parking lot improvements, new construction) an engineer may be required.

 For example, an established retail store may know that their customer’s median income is $75,000 a year, they are highly educated, and that they attract most customers from roads that have over 40,000 average daily trips per day.
 If a particular location does not meet these criteria, the site will not be evaluated for further consideration.

 Businesses want to offer a product in an area where there is demand by the consumer at a certain price that the consumer is willing to spend for the product.
 Some of the questions considered may be:

 - How far away is the nearest competitor?

 - In the trade area, is there consumer demand or are there already too many similar products offered?